 She remained as Vice-Chancellor until 1991.
 But as she remarked at a March 2004 talk on Gender Dignity at Lagos State University:

-“As long as we are celebrating a woman vice chancellor because she is the first or a woman chief judge because she is the first, then we have not arrived.
+“As long as we are celebrating a woman vice-chancellor because she is the first or a woman chief judge because she is the first, then we have not arrived.
 We look forward to the time when we will have many women in such positions and we will be celebrating so many of them.”

-Alele-Williams has served as a member of the African Mathematical Union Commission on Women in Mathematics in Africa, and as Vice-President of the Third World Organization for Women in Science.
+Alele-Williams has served as a member of the African Mathematical Union Commission on Women in Mathematics in Africa and as Vice-President of the Third World Organization for Women in Science.
 In 1987 she received the Order of the Niger, and in 1994 gave the Distinguished Annual Lecture at the National Institute for Policy and Strategic Studies, Kuru.
 She has been elected as a Fellow of the Mathematical Association of Nigeria and the Nigerian Academy of Education.

 Professor Alele-Williams has won many awards, she was the first Nigerian woman to receive a doctorate degree.
-Among her honors include Order of the Niger 1987, Fellow of the Mathematical Association of Nigeria and of the Nigerian Academy of Education; Merit Award Winner of Bendel State in Nigeria; and Regional Vice President for Africa of the Third World Organization for Women in Science” (Science in Africa: Women Leading from Strength AAAS, Washington, 1993.
+Among her honours include Order of the Niger 1987, Fellow of the Mathematical Association of Nigeria and of the Nigerian Academy of Education; Merit Award Winner of Bendel State in Nigeria; and Regional Vice President for Africa of the Third World Organization for Women in Science” (Science in Africa: Women Leading from Strength AAAS, Washington, 1993.

 Professor Grace Alele Williams was married to late Professor Babatunde Williams and they are blessed with five children and nine grandchildren.